alexvoronov/geonetworking/geonetworking/README.md

 Sending and receiving Single Hop Broadcast and GeoBroadcast is supported.
 Forwarding of GeoBroadcast packets is on the wishlist.
 There are currently no plans for GeoUnicast or Security.

-Code here is very much work in progress, it was not thoroughly tested or verified.
-Even API is expected to change when usage patterns emerge, feedback is welcome.
+The code here is not producton quality, but it was tested during ETSI ITS CMS 4 PlugTest in March 2015 and basic things just worked.

 ### Implementation